Orrbit/cse312-project/reports/flask.md

   is sent off to jinja code.
 Lets investigate that code.
 The inner workings have to retrieve the source first and then compile the source with all of the information.
 We don't have to look into how it loads in the info quite yet because we are simply using it to load our source file.

+  UPDATED FOR THE PHASE 2 RENDERING TEMPLATES

+  We can see that the jinja template engine is very powerful.
+A lot of the bulk functionality is in the parser.py function at [here](https://github.com/pallets/jinja/blob/master/src/jinja2/parser.py) If we look at each one of the methods in there, it has a method for parsing each type of statement it could come across, such as parse_for, parse_if and parse_staement.
+Just as any engine like this is going to work, it has key words that it looks at.
+It defines the key words that you can use at the [top of the parser](https://github.com/pallets/jinja/blob/da812816ff1a459eefa7ca946b4c108cc7106c85/src/jinja2/parser.py#L8)

   ## Is there any licensing?